UPDATES – tours suspended until 31 Jan

-After being collected from your accommodation we visit 4000 year old stone circles and burial mounds.
+After being collected from your accommodation we visit the 4000 year old stone circles and burial mounds at Clava Cairns.
 It’s then onto Culloden Moor where the Jacobites were finally defeated by government soldiers in 1746.
 As we drive south into the Cairngorms National Park you’ll learn some more about this wonderful wilderness.

 Next it’s onto Ruthven Barracks, once the dangerous domain of Alexander Stewart ‘The Wolf of Badenoch’, now a haunting reminder of the doomed Jacobite rebellion led by Bonnie Prince Charlie.
 We explore this 18th century historic fortress (free) and admire the fabulous views from the hilltop.

 Lunch is in Pitlochry, a lively Highland town with an elegant main street packed with shops and resturants.
 During our break here there is an option to visit the Blair Athol Distillery.